NanoCommons/wgf-fairdata-analysis/index.md

 into establishing more FAIR data sets and databases.
 For this, it has developed a Jupyter notebook that applies a previously published approach to measure in initial level of FAIR-ness.
-This commnunity is working on establishing additional maturity indicators specific and more relevant to reuse of the data being analysis (and needed for risk governance.
+This commnunity is working on establishing additional maturity indicators specific and more relevant to reuse of the data being analysed and needed for risk governance.

 ## Current analysis results